Customize Consent Preferences

 • To enhance the aesthetics of a tooth during a smile makeover

-As you see from the above list, dental crowns are for all teeth, including front teeth, molars, and every tooth in between.
-Because of this reach, knowing about the different types of materials could be helpful before your dental crown consultation.
+As you see from the above list, crowns are for all teeth, including front teeth, molars, and every tooth in between.
+Because of this reach, knowing about the different types of materials could be helpful before your consultation.

 Types of Dental Crowns